 For more information about how you can greatly influence whether or not you experience success in therapy, read the section titled, "How to get the most out of your counseling sessions."

 TREATMENT LENGTH AND TERMINATION

 Typically, therapy ends once the agreed upon treatment goals have been met.
 It can be difficult to estimate the length of treatment.
 Your commitment and efforts will have a great impact.
-As we collaborate on a treatment plan, projected time frames for accomplishing various goals will be discussed.
+As we collaborate on a treatment plan, projected time frames for accomplishing various goals will be discussed and a Good Faith Estimate will be given.
 Throughout therapy, we will evaluate our progress toward each goal.
 You are encouraged to share your thoughts about progress at any time.
 If needed, we will modify the treatment plan.
 If we are approaching completion of the goals, we will move toward termination.

 I am committed to helping you achieve your goals in a timely manner.
 Unfortunately, in rare cases, progress is not made due to non-compliance or other reasons.
 If, despite modifications, a client is consistently not progressing, I am ethically responsible to conclude treatment.